 Spring peas are more susceptible to it.
 Increasing fall planting is the best way to avoid dealing with it.

-If it occurs anyway, milk or baking soda spray can help slow down the spread.
+Milk or baking soda spray can help slow the spread if it occurs anyway.

 Read more about dealing with powdery mildew here.